 Do I need to have special insurance or pay any fees to be a member in Banner Network Colorado?

 Beyond the normal insurance premiums or self-payments a patient might make to an individual provider, members do not pay any additional fees to be part of Banner Network Colorado.
 Banner Network Colorado has established relationships with most major insurance companies (also known as payers).
-Those payers include organizations like Aetna, Cigna, Humana, and UnitedHealthcare.
+Those payers include organizations like Aetna, Anthem, Cigna, Humana, and UnitedHealthcare.

 What benefits do I receive by seeing a Banner Network Colorado provider?

 Because Banner Network Colorado functions as an ACO, you receive the benefit of highly coordinated care, supported by a proven population health management model.
 In simple terms, your providers have access to a collection of resources to enable them to communicate easily and regularly with you and with one another about your care.

 Do Banner Network Colorado providers only work with Banner Health facilities?